wibidong/Test-Application-Design/README.md

 13. Loan Amount Check:
 - System checks if the loan amount entered is greater than 12.000.000.
 - If the loan amount is greater than 12.000.000, the system displays an error message and the user cannot proceed with the application.
-14. Select Tenure:
+14. Select Tenor:
-User selects the loan tenure.
+User selects the loan Tenor.
-15. Tenure Check:
+15. Tenor Check:
-- System checks if the loan tenure selected is greater than 1 year.
+- System checks if the loan Tenor selected is greater than 1 year.
-- If the loan tenure is greater than 1 year, the system displays an error message and the user cannot proceed with the application.
+- If the loan Tenor is greater than 1 year, the system displays an error message and the user cannot proceed with the application.
 16. Review Information:
 User reviews the information they have entered in the loan application form.
 17. Submit Loan Application: